Do you love Civilization games? Are you sad when it’s time to save your game and logoff for the day? Then why not take this epic game with you!

 This is a good option, and the game plays as well as it does on other mobile platforms.
 As you can see from the screenshot, however, it lacks the polish of a standard mobile game.
 This is thanks to the overlaid interface and dual-screen setup.

-Back when Android had no Civilization game available, Civ-like games were the only option.
-Several were available in the Play Store.
-Initially even this selection was modest, but over the years more have released.
-These often tap into the social gaming dynamic.
+Back when Android and iOS had no Civilization games available, Civ-like games were the only option.
+Initially, even this selection was modest, but over the years more have been released.